fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/AzureRM.Resources.md

 Searches for resource groups.

 ### [Get-AzureRmADAppCredential](Get-AzureRmADAppCredential.md)
-Retrieves a list of credentials associated with an application.
+Gets a list of credentials associated with an application.

 ### [Get-AzureRmADApplication](Get-AzureRmADApplication.md)
 Lists existing azure active directory applications.